dnlongen/RegLister/README.md

 Other Options:
 =============

 *whitelist* is a dictionary of legitimate registry values known to contain large data entries; anything in this whitelist will be ignored by RegLister.
-The default whitelist follows but can be adjusted to suit your needs.
+The default whitelist follows but can be adjusted in the source code to suit your needs.

 ```
 whitelist = [